vedph/pythia-shell/README.md

 - 2022-12-17:
   - updated Angular.
   - fixed search page not refreshed on new query.
+  - fix to search pagination.
+  - use new `SearchResult` with `id` from server.
 - 2022-11-26: refactored for Angular 15+ and ELF.
 Image version will start from 1.0.0 for frontend.